 As for me, I'm not that modern or secular that I would forego a chance to visit one of those pilgrimage wells like St. Winifred's to make a wish.
 I'm still Catholic enough to think sacramentally and see in all things great and small some glimmer of the spiritual origin of our world.
-And wells must especially have that quality, considering that Jesus chose one day to say of himself: "Let anyone who thirsts come to me and drink" and thereby described himself a wellspring out of which all humanity might experience the true meaning of life.
-And then he went on to say, "Whoever believes in me, as scripture says: 'Rivers of living water will flow from within him."
-And what does that mean but that, our thirst relieved by Christ, we may ourselves become wishing wells, each a source of profound spiritual refreshment to all who come in contact with us?
+And wells must especially have that quality, considering that Jesus chose one day to say of himself: Let anyone who thirsts come to me and drink and thereby described himself a wellspring out of which all humanity might experience the true meaning of life.
+And then he went on to say, Whoever believes in me, as scripture says: 'Rivers of living water will flow from within him.'
+And what does that mean but that, your thirst relieved by Christ, you may yourself become a wishing well, a source of profound refreshment to all who come into contact with you?